Can an architect guarantee planning permission?

 Can an architect refuse to provide documents if their fees are unpaid?

-An architect should return to the client any documents to which he is entitled.
+An architect should return to the client any documents to which they are entitled.
 To avoid any dispute, it can be helpful if this is specified within the terms of engagement at the outset.
 Disputes which concern the rights to documentation can be complex and are likely to need legal advice.

 Can a non-architect apply for planning permission?